MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [1] Worker Threads

-Worker Threads are lightweight threads **within the same Node.js process** that allow for the **parallel execution of JavaScript code**, leveraging **multi-core systems** to improve performance.
+Worker Threads are lightweight threads **within the same Node.js process** that allow for the **parallel execution of JavaScript code**.
 They provide an efficient way to perform **CPU-intensive tasks** without blocking the event loop, thereby maintaining the responsiveness of the application.

 By sharing memory within the same process, worker threads enable fast in-process communication and data sharing.
 This makes them ideal for scenarios where tasks require heavy computation or need to operate concurrently without interfering with the main event loop's execution.